Danielle de Niese

 Danielle de Niese (born 11 April 1979) is an Australian-American lyric soprano.
-After success as a young child in singing competitions in Australia, she moved to the United States where she developed her operatic career.
-From 2005 she came to widespread public attention with her performances as Cleopatra in Giulio Cesare at Glyndebourne Festival Opera in the United Kingdom.
+After success as a young child in singing competitions in Australia, she moved to the United States, where she developed her operatic career.
+From 2005, she came to widespread attention with her performances as Cleopatra in Giulio Cesare at Glyndebourne Festival Opera in the United Kingdom.

 Early life

-De Niese was born in Melbourne, Victoria, Australia, after her parents, Chris and Beverly, had migrated from Sri Lanka to Australia as teenagers.
+De Niese was born in Melbourne, Victoria, Australia.
+Her parents, Chris and Beverly, had migrated to Australia from Sri Lanka as teenagers.
 She is a Sri Lankan Burgher with some Dutch and Scottish heritage.
-In 1988, at the age of nine, she became the youngest winner of the Australian TV talent competition, Young Talent Time.
-In the competition, she was singing a Whitney Houston medley, for which the prize was A$ 5,000 and a Yamaha baby grand piano, which she still owns.
+In 1988, at the age of nine, she became the youngest winner of the Australian TV talent competition Young Talent Time, singing a Whitney Houston medley.
+The prize was A$ 5,000, and a Yamaha baby grand piano, which she still owns.

 In 1990, her family moved to Los Angeles, where she became a regular guest host of the TV programme L.A.
-Kids for which she won an Emmy Award at the age of 16.
+Kids, for which she won an Emmy Award at the age of 16.